ChannelJuanNews/dsa/Stack/README.md

 2. The Back Button (TM) on a web browser.
 3. String Reversal
 4. Expression Evaluation
-5. UI Navigation on Moible Apps
+5. UI Navigation on Mobile Apps
 6. and much more!

 # Problem